Ryne Duren: Reputation as a pitcher

-Personal
+Legacy

+After being released by the Senators, Duren spent 82 days in a hospital in Texas because of his mental health.
+Because of his drinking, he could not keep a job, lost his family, and was in an out of various rehabilitation centers.
+This changed on May 2, 1968, when he went in for treatment at the DePaul Rehabilitation Hospital in Milwaukee (the date of his last drink).
+This finally enabled him to control his alcoholism, and he began to study and learn how to work with others.
+Duren's life work became helping others control their alcoholism, which he came to see as a disease in need of treatment.
+He initially worked in a rehabilitation clinic in Stoughton, Wisconsin, outside of Madison.
+He co-founded SHARE (Stoughton Hospital Alcohol Rehabilitation Education).

 In 1983, Duren was presented with the Yankee Family Award for his conquering alcoholism, and for service as an alcohol abuse educator.
+He wrote two books about his alcoholism journey, served as a public speaker and established programs on controlling alcoholism.
+In 1978, with Robert Drury, he co-authored a memoir, The Comeback.
 In 2003, Duren and author Tom Sabellico wrote the book, I Can See Clearly Now.
 Duren talks from the heart about life, baseball and alcohol.
 The foreword was written by Jim "Mudcat" Grant.
+Duren helped numerous baseball players with their addiction issues.

-Duren's nephew is singer Blackie Lawless of the heavy metal band W.A.S.P.
+Duren is the uncle of singer Blackie Lawless from the heavy metal band W.A.S.P.

 Baseball Hall of Famer Ryne Sandberg was named in honor of Duren.

+Duren’s name was included on the Walls of Honor at Miller Park in Milwaukee.

 Duren was the inspiration for the character Ricky "Wild Thing" Vaughn in the movie Major League, according to its author and director David S. Ward.

+Death

+Duren died on January 6, 2011.